rrwick/Bandage/README.md

 # <img src="http://rrwick.github.io/Bandage/images/logo.png" alt="Bandage" width="115" height="115" align="middle">Bandage

 ## IMPORTANT: This is a fork of original Bandage repo.
-It may contain new features, new bugs and otherwise be not compatible with the Bandage by Rayan Wick.
+It may contain new features, new bugs and otherwise be not compatible with the Bandage by Ryan Wick.
 The documentation, instructions, etc. might be incomplete, missed and inaccurate as well

 ## Table of Contents